Chinna Thambi Periya Thambi: Plot

 Chinna Thambi and Periya Thambi are brothers who work in a spinning mill in Booluvampatii, on the outskirts of Coimbatore district.
 They live with their widowed grandmother.
 Though the brothers quarrel often, they are always together and love each other.
 Suddenly, their mother's younger brother visits them after 20 years.
 Both brothers fall in love with their rich uncle's daughter Kavitha and try to woo her.
 But Kavitha's parents deny the alliance as the brothers are neither rich nor educated.
-Kavitha and her family are sent out of the village by the brother's mother due to this refusal.
-She also prohibits her sons to visit that uncle's family on any personal cause.
+Kavitha and her family are sent out of the village by the brother's grandmother due to this refusal.
+She also prohibits her grandsons to visit that uncle's family on any personal cause.

 Well educated and beautiful, Kavitha is initially arranged to marry a wealthy man, Mohankumar, who happens to be the heir of a rich Garments company in Tirupur, where the brothers work.
 Hence both of them go to Chennai to work in the wedding.
 On the wedding eve, Kavitha's parents meet with a big accident while on the way to the marriage hall.
 On his deathbed, Kavitha's father mentions about the debts he is in and both of kavitha's parents pass away.
 All of her properties are sold off to repay the debt and the wedding is called off as Kavitha has become poor.
 The brothers console and take Kavitha back to their village and she begins to appreciate their simple lifestyle, and starts to live with her cousins and her aunt.
 Both brothers again try to woo Kavitha.
 Periya Thambi even works as sandalwood-cutter to buy luxuries for Kavitha, which she rejects as private Sandalwood felling is illegal.
 Periya Thambi is arrested by the local police and their mother dies due to heart-attack.
 Periya Thambi serves a 3-month term and is released, and starts to work in a mill.
 Eventually, Kavitha falls in love with the honest Chinna Thambi, meanwhile Periya Thambi happens to rescue a widow Thayamma from dire straits, and falls for her.